Frequently Asked Questions

 - I don’t carry vaccines in my office.
-This isn’t much of a problem because in most cases I can send you to a local pharmacy to get them.
+This isn’t actually much of a problem because in most cases I can send you to a local pharmacy to get them.

 - I consider myself relatively weak when it comes to sports medicine and orthopedic issues.
-I know the basics and can address most of the minor injuries that a weekend warrior may present with, but I know my limitations so I tend to refer to physical therapists or orthopedists fairly quickly.
+I know the basics and can address most of the minor injuries that a weekend warrior may present with, but I know my limitations and tend to refer to physical therapists or orthopedists fairly quickly.

-- I refuse to do disability evaluations in most cases (I loathe them!)
-In cases where there is overwhelming objective evidence (pain and weakness do not count) and thus no danger of corruption of the doctor-physician relationship then I MAY make rare exceptions to this policy at my sole discretion.
+- I refuse to do disability evaluations in most cases (I loathe them!).
+In cases where there is overwhelming objective evidence (pain and weakness do not count) and thus no danger of corruption of the doctor-physician relationship, then I MAY make rare exceptions to this policy at my sole discretion.

 - I do not currently prescribe buprenorphine/suboxone or other narcotics for the treatment of opiate addiction.
 In fact, I am reluctant to prescribe controlled substances for most chronic problems.
 (Properly documented ADD and properly documented testosterone deficiency are two notable exceptions that I can think of.)

 - I am not certified to do certain specialty physical exams (e.g. for pilots or commercial truck drivers).